LeilaMo/Effective_DataVisualization_using_PlotlyExpress/README.md

 * Choropleth maps.

-The following datasets have been used in this course:
+Here are the list of the datasets that have been used in this course:
 * All stocks 5 year price.
 * Apple stock price 5 years.
 * Auto MPG Dataset.